18F/18f.gsa.gov/_posts/2018-12-11-product-management-at-18F-part-2-acquisitions.md

 Once a contractor has been selected, the build begins, and the product manager role might look similar to what was described in [the previous post](https://18f.gsa.gov/2018/12/04/product-management-at-18f-part-1-new-engagements/).
-We will be focused on coaching the [*Product Owner*](https://18f.gsa.gov/2018/04/17/so-youre-a-product-owner/) at your partner agency and developing their skills.
-Critically, they’ll also be providing oversight of the contractor, and ensuring they’re delivering the best possible work to our partner agency.
+We will be focused on coaching the [*Product Owner*](https://18f.gsa.gov/2018/04/17/so-youre-a-product-owner/) at our partner agency and developing their skills.
+Critically, we’ll also be providing oversight of the contractor, and ensuring they’re delivering the best possible work to our partner agency.